vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 The past is full of examples of substitution (Definition 2.2.2).
 Consider the progression in lighting technology from open fires to beeswax candles to whale oil lanterns to piped gas lanterns to incandescent electric bulbs to fluorescent lights to LED (light emitting diode) technology.
 Every step seems to be an improvement, and it is very natural to assume the story will continue developing along these lines.

+(Through this example, we can see how substitution and decoupling might be connected: efficiency improves through substitution, requiring less energy for the same lighting value.)

 <details><summary>Box 2.1: A Story of Lighting Efficiency</summary>

 One way to quantify lighting progress is in the luminous efficacy of light, in units of lumens per Watt.
 In the 20th century, incandescent bulbs were so ubiquitous for so long that we fell into the bad habit of characterizing brightness in terms of the electrical power consumed by the bulb, in Watts.+++(4)+++ Thus we have generations of people accustomed to how bright a "100 W" or "60 W" bulb is.
 As technology changes, we should migrate to "lumens," which accurately captures how bright a source is perceived by the human eye.